stambec/stambec/README.md

-- @Stambec here!
+- @Stambec here
 - Based in Italy,
--
 - I do stuff
 -
 -
 -
 -
 -
-- Signed, Diego
+- SS